sgerwk/irwm/README.md

 - xinit path/to/irwm
 - startx path/to/irwm

-Upon startup, it reads the configuration file .irwmrc or /etc/irwmrc, which contains the programs it initially launch and the ones that are shown in the program list to be launched later.
+Upon startup, irwm reads the configuration file .irwmrc or /etc/irwmrc, which contains the programs it initially launch and the ones that are shown in the program list so that the user can start them.
 File [irwmrc](/irwmrc) is an example.

 It can be controlled via the keyboard:

 - alt-right: next window
 - alt-left: previous window
 - alt-tab: list of currently open windows, key 'c' to close one
-- ctrl-tab: list of program the user can run from the wm
+- ctrl-tab: list of programs the user can launch
 - ctrl-shift-tab: quit

 The same functions can be performed from a remote control by passing option -l